codeforequity-at/botium-connector-webdriverio/README.md

 * [Botium in a Nutshell, Part 6: E2E-Testing with Botium Box](https://medium.com/@floriantreml/botium-in-a-nutshell-part-6-e2e-testing-with-botium-box-9bd8acdf5a70)
 * [Run Selenium Grid and Connect to Botium Box](https://botium.atlassian.net/wiki/spaces/BOTIUM/pages/32145510/Run+Selenium+Grid+and+Connect+to+Botium+Box)

+## Attention: Breaking Change with Version 0.2.0
+<font color='red'>With Version 0.2.0 of this connector we switched [from Webdriver 4 to Webdriver 5](https://webdriver.io/blog/2018/12/19/webdriverio-v5-released.html).
+To continue using Webdriver 4 with your Selenium scripts, use the NPM package **botium-connector-webdriverio4** instead of **botium-connector-webdriverio**.</font>

 ## How it works ?
 Botium uses the [Webdriver.io](https://webdriver.io/) library to run conversations against a chatbot running on a website.